julianmoran1/julianmoran1/README.md

 I´m bachelor in communication with more than 10 years of experience in corporate communcation.
 After university I also worked as graphic and web designer.

 In 2020 I redirected my career into information technologies and started my journey as a front end developer working with Javascript and React as framework.
-I'm currently doing my first steps in back end development with Mongo, Express and NodeJS,
+I'm currently doing my first steps in back end development with Mongo, Express and NodeJS.

+Now I'm part of the web UI dev team at Globant.
+You can reach me https://www.linkedin.com/in/julianmoran/

 <!--
 **julianmoran1/julianmoran1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.